Ediegram/lesson-14-in-class-finished/feedr-project/additional-instructions.md

 - You will notice that the Reddit API does not provide anything like a "content" field for each article, which the instructions call for on the article detail page.
 You can do whatever you want to get around this.
 In my implementation, I just used the article's `title` field for both the title and the content on the page, so it's repeated.

-- The current state of the Feedr head-start code is in this folder: tktk
+- The current state of the Feedr head-start code is in this folder, at https://github.com/jsdev2/lesson-14-in-class-finished/tree/master/feedr-project

 ### Here are some things I have done in my code, and some tips: